Tellusant/docs/articles-posts/ex-post-ex-ante-statistical-validation.md

 Hynman, R.J., & G. Athanasopoulos (2021).
 Forecasting: Principles and Practice (3rd ed.).

 ---
+*ChatGPT was used for brainstorming and drafting support.*

 [See our collection of thought pieces on predictive model theory](predictive-model-collection.md)
 [Find more articles and posts](index.md)